deepakn97/deepakn97.github.io/_posts/2019-05-15-Knowledge-Base-Relation-Prediction.markdown

   $ python3 main.py -data [data_dir]
   {% endhighlight %}
 To find about all the parameters available please look at the github [repository](https://github.com/deepakn97/relationPrediction).
 We also provide a values of all the parameters used for producing the results reported in the paper.

+### Citation
+Please cite the following paper if you use this code in your work.

+        @InProceedings{KBGAT2019,
+        author = "Nathani, Deepak and Chauhan, Jatin and Sharma, Charu and Kaul, Manohar", title = "Learning Attention-based Embeddings for Relation Prediction in Knowledge Graphs", booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics", year = "2019",
+        publisher = "Association for Computational Linguistics",
+        location = "Florence, Italy",
+        }

 For any query or suggestion, please drop a mail at deepakn1019@gmail.com.